 The MAF sensor is important for figuring out exactly how much air mass is flowing through the cold air intake into the engine.
 By calculating the air mass, the sensor makes it possible to calibrate how much air flows into the engine, thereby maximizing performance.
 The two common types of mass flow sensors are the vane meter and hot wire.
 Any application-specific design should have accommodations for this sensor.
 Still, you should read the reviews to ensure there aren't any fitment issues that might cause issues down the line.

 Benefits of a Cold Air Intake

-- More power.
+The main draw to a cold air induction system is the use of oxygen-rich air.
+Cooler air is denser and has a higher oxygen content.
+What's oxygen good for?
+Fire.
+The more of it you have, the better things burn.
 The increased combustion that results from using a cold air intake means more horsepower and torque.
 This means your car will have better throttle response, horsepower gain, and be able to tow more weight.

-- Fuel economy.
 Not only does cooling the oxygen entering your engine give it a boost of power, but it also adds to fuel efficiency.
 The increased combustibility means less fuel needs to be expended to get the same amount of power than with a factory filter.

-- Reusable filter.
 The standard air filtration system on every vehicle consists of a disposable air filter which collects dirt, dust, and other particles that are hazardous to the engine.
 The best cold air intake kits have reusable filters that can be removed and cleaned when necessary, which saves you money and is environmentally friendly.